News

 • Shrink-, moth-, and mildew-resistant

 • Apparel: Blouses, dresses, and foundation garments.
-Lingerie, linings, shirts, slacks, sportswear.
+Lingerie, linings, shirts, slacks, and sportswear.

 • Fabrics: Brocade, crepe, double knits, faille, knitted jerseys, lace, satin, taffeta, tricot.